E3SM-Project/polaris/docs/glossary.md

 Component

-: This term refers to the collection of tasks associated with one or more E3SM components, `ocean` for MPAS-Ocean and OMEGA, `seaice` for MPAS-Seaice, and `landice` for MALI.
+: This term refers to the collection of tasks associated with one or more E3SM components, `ocean` for MPAS-Ocean and Omega, `seaice` for MPAS-Seaice, and `landice` for MALI.

 Step